Burns’ OT goal leads Hurricanes to 4-3 win over Flyers

 Against Carolina, Tortorella got a huge – and unlikely – lift from Philadelphia’s fourth line of Deslauriers, Allison and Lukas Sedlak.

 Carolina jumped in front 2-0 in the first period.
-Staal got his first of the season 5:27 into the game when he flicked the puck from the side of the net toward goal.
-It caromed off Hart and in for an unlikely tally.
+Staal got his first of the season 5:27 into the game when he flicked the puck from the side of the net toward goal and it caromed off Hart and in.
 Martinook doubled the lead with a one-timer off a pass from Jesper Fast from in front of the crease with 4:56 left in the period.

 Deslauriers got the Flyers on the scoreboard with a shot from in front of the crease that deflected off Raanta’s glove and over the goal line at 5:14 of the second.